mattjkatz/mattjkatz/README.md

 ## I like writing code

 I am a software devleper with a passion for clean code!
-I love writing loops, learning new technologies, and playing Minecraft.
-When I'm away from my computer I spend my time gardening👨🏻‍🌾, taking care of my cats🐈, lizard🦎, and tortoise🐢, and going to the gym🏋!
-I'm on a journey to be the best developer, coworker, friend, gardener, and cat dad that I can be.
+I love writing loops, learning new technologies, and debugging code.
+When I'm away from my computer I spend my time gardening👨🏻‍🌾, taking care of my cats🐈, lizard🦎, and tortoise🐢, and being active🏋!
+I've just started my journey in tech and I am so excited to see where it takes me!

 [![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=mattjkatz&layout=compact&langs_count=8&theme=tokyonight)](https://github.com/anuraghazra/github-readme-stats)